Grass-leaved goldenrod

 Spread: 2-6'

-Grass-leaved goldenrod’s flat-topped flower clusters have a rich, textured appearance that complements the play of the late summer sunlight upon the wild meadow.
-Blooming for approximately one month, the plant provides nectar and pollen to a plethora of insects, from butterflies and moths to beetles, flies, wasps, and bees, both long and short-tongued.
-The Xerces society recognizes grass-leaved goldenrod’s importance for native bees, and the plant is known to support several specialist bees whose larvae require the pollen from a narrow range of plant species.
+Grass-leaved goldenrod’s yellow flower clusters have a rich, textured appearance that mimics the play of the late summer sunlight upon the wild meadow.
+Blooming for approximately one month, the plant provides nectar and pollen to a plethora of bees, flies, wasps, moths, and butterflies.